nbarnabee/100-days-of-code-journal/log.md

 **Today's Progress:** Got once again caught up in a particular project, in this case the Drinks Cabinet.
 I fleshed out the functions, added objects, sorted the recipe card modal, and in general made a whole host of improvements.
 The basic functionality is now there; I just need to add the rest of the search options (and decide what I'm going to do about the inconsistent ones), and style the thing.

 **Thoughts:** I'm really pleased with what I got done today.
 I'm trying not to dwell on how long it took me to do it.
 An experienced developer could have done it in a fraction of the time, sure, but I'm not an experienced developer so I don't know why I feel compelled to hold myself to that standard.

+### Day 50: June 24, 2022

+**Today's Progress:** Looked over ShesWithUs and realized what a horrible job I'd done.
+Made a list of things that needed fixing.
+Worked a little on the Drinks Cabinet.
+Making an autofill search list, with the option to add additional search bars, is the obvious solution to the "way too many search options" problem.

+**Thoughts:** Getting ShesWithUs portfolio-ready is going to be more work than I'd anticipated, but I think it will still be worthwhile, as it's an experience that looks good and that I would be happy to talk about.
+Still, it's not quite the "easy win" that I'd been hoping for!
+(Yet it is somewhat gratifying to see how far I've come in two and a half months.)